2020 Audi E-Tron Sportback goes 7% more miles, costs slightly more than SUV

 When the Sportback reaches dealerships this summer, it will include the E-Tron range improvement that Audi reported for the European market last November—boosting the usable range of the 95-kwh battery pack from its current 83.6% up to 86.5%, and incorporating changes including “optimized drive system hardware with software adjustments to improve efficiency.”

-Those changes added about 6% to the E-Tron SUV’s European WLTP range—roughly corresponding to the Sportback’s newly rated range of 218 miles (up from 204 miles for the 2019 E-Tron SUV).
+Those changes added about 16 miles to the E-Tron SUV’s original European WLTP range of 255 miles—roughly corresponding to the Sportback’s new EPA range of 218 miles, up from 204 miles for the 2019 E-Tron SUV.

 Green Car Reports has reached out to Audi to verify that that U.S. 2020 E-Tron SUV will also get this change.